yaskovdev/blog/_posts/2017-12-25-13-ugly-mistakes-you-make-in-your-code.md

 Java is very complaisant.
 It kindly tries to save you from extra thinking by implicit providing default encodings and time zones whenever possible.
 It is doing you a disservice.

 The consequences of using default time zone are considered in [the separate article](/2017/12/11/why-is-20-12-2017-12-00-not-a-moment-in-time).
 As for default encoding, there is an awesome [article by Joel Spolsky](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/).

+### Summary

+This was the list of mistakes which are very repetitive.
+Most of them are caused by the momentary benefit.
+You believe that you save time and effort, while in reality you just postpone and accumulate the problems.

+Did I forget something?

 <sup>*</sup> First time I encountered this useful term in [this article](https://www.toptal.com/qa/how-to-write-testable-code-and-why-it-matters).